siddhantdubey/Senkovi/README.md

 You just need an OpenAI API Key in your env and GPT-4 access, although this probably could work well enough with GPT-3.5-turbo.
 I haven't tested that yet.
 Then just run it as follows:

-`python senkovi.py buggy_program.py`

-If you want to pass in the intent of the program, you can do so as follows.
-Note that this is an optional argument.

-`python senkovi.py buggy_program.py "This program is meant to add numbers"`
+`python senkovi.py buggy_program.py 0 "optional instructions"` if you want to fix bugs.
+This works pretty decently.

+`python senkovi.py buggy_program.py 1 "edits you want made to the code"` if you want to add a feature or change a feature in the code.
+I haven't tested this much.

 To write a program from scratch, use fabian.py.

 `python fabian.py "A python script to plot a quadratic equation and save it to an image"`

 Notice that you do not actually provide a filename, this is probably an oversight, but fabian.py comes up with the filename itself.
 Running fabian.py will run the program fabian writes as well, be careful!
+Also, I've found that it has a really hard time with indentation so if you pass in a reminder in the instructions you'll probably end up with better results!

 ## Limitations and Dangers
 - 8k context length for GPT-4 api limits the size of the programs and projects that can be constructed.